qgis/QGIS-Documentation/source/docs/training_manual/forestry/parameters_calculation.rst

 The :file:`systematic_inventory_results` layer you just added is actually just a virtual representation of the text information in the :file:`.csv` file.
-Before you continue, convert the inventory results to a real Shapefile:
+Before you continue, convert the inventory results to a real spatial dataset:

 #.
 Right click on the :file:`systematic_inventory_results` layer.
 #.
 Browse to :file:`exercise_data/forestry/results/` folder.